kimpettersen/angular-node-cv/README.md

 ##Nodejitsu##

 [Nodejitsu](https://www.nodejitsu.com/) needs to be mentioned.
-It is cheap, it is simple, it has great support and it is how hosting should be like.
+It is cheap, it is simple, it has great support, and it is how hosting should be like.

 ##Mocha, Jasmine and Testacular##

-[Mocha](http://visionmedia.github.com/mocha/) and [Jasmine](http://pivotal.github.com/jasmine/) are two differnt testing framework, while [Testacular](http://testacular.github.com/) is a testrunner.
+[Mocha](http://visionmedia.github.com/mocha/) and [Jasmine](http://pivotal.github.com/jasmine/) are two different testing frameworks, while [Testacular](http://testacular.github.com/) is a testrunner.
 You can use both Mocha and Jasmine with Testacular (I have only tried Jasmine).

-Both Jasmine and Mocha has pretty much the same syntax. you describe a problem and assert conditions.
-You can use seperate assertion libraries, such as [should.js](https://github.com/visionmedia/should.js/)
+Both Jasmine and Mocha have pretty much the same syntax: you describe a problem and assert conditions.
+You can use separate assertion libraries, such as [should.js](https://github.com/visionmedia/should.js/)

     describe('a feature', function(){